asdfjkl/pgn2dcg/README.md

 5 Bytes   | 0x84         |  0x00000000    | to          |             | 0xFFFFFFFF    | 0 to 4 294 967 295

 This means that if all the encoded moves, comments and annotations make up less than 127 byte, then GameLength is a single byte value.
-If the encoded moves, comments and annotations make up 129 byte, then GameLength uses two bytes, and so on.
+But if for example the encoded moves, comments and annotations make up 129 (outside of the range 0 to 127, but within range 0-255) byte, then
+GameLength uses two bytes, and so on.

 **FenMarker**